bomonike/bomonike.github.io/museums-roadtrip-usa.md

 <img alt="North-South" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1660662994/roadtrip-usa-north-south-hwy_sontf7.jpg">

+### Most scenic drives in America

+<a target="_blank" href="https://scenicbyways.info">scenicbyways.info</a>

+* Kancamagus Scenic Highway "The Kanc" (New Hampshire) - 34.5 miles for Fall foliage from Route 16 in Conway to Route 3 in Lincoln.
+* Blue Ridge Parkway (Virginia to North Carolina) - 469 miles along the crest of the Appalachian Mountains.
+* Skyline Drive (Virginia) - 105 miles from Blue Ridge Parkway US 340 in Front Royal Shenandoah Valley National Park on the crest of the Virginia Blue Ridge Mountains to US 250 in Waynesboro.
+Dinner at Inn at Little Washington.

+* Going-to-the-Sun Road (Montana) - 50 miles through Glacier National Park.
+Cross the Continental Divide.
+Massive glaciers, alpine meadows, and sheer rock cliffs.
+So take the bus.
+* Beartooth Highway 212 (Montana to Wyoming) - 68 miles from Red Lodge, through thrilling switchbacks, unobstructed views of glacial lakes, deep valleys, and snow-capped peaks, to shop at "Top of the World" at 11,000 feet.
+Sing that Carpenters song. <a target="_blank" href="https://www.carolynsrvlife.com/best-scenic-drives/">VIDEO</a>
+* Grand Loop Road (Lamar Valley + Hayden Valley), Yellowstone National Park (Wyoming) - 142 miles from Livington to the park's Northeast Entrance then to the Grand Loop Road to reach Hayden Valley.
+See wild bison and grizzly bears create traffic jams.
+* Badlands Loop State Scenic Highway (South Dakota) - 39 miles from Exit 110 of Interstate 90 in Wall, South Dakota (for free water, eats, shops, and fake dinosaurs) to Exit 131 of Interstate 90 near Cactus Flat.
+See a nuclear bunker along the way on your Harley.

+* Burr Trail Scenic Drive (Southern Utah) - 67 miles from Boulder on Utah Hwy 12 to <a target="_blank" href="https://www.ytravelblog.com/lone-rock-beach-lake-powell-utah/">Glen Canyon National Recreation Area</a> through the red rock canyons - Bryce Canyon National Park to Capitol Reef, passing through towering sandstone walls and the breathtaking Escalante Canyons.
+* Monument Valley Scenic Drive (& Route 163) (UT) - 17 miles of unpaved dirt from the Arizona border to see where Westerns were filmed.
+See Mexican Hat, an inverted sombrero-shaped rock formation.
+Detour to Valley of the Gods, a 15-mile loop road for spectacular rock formations and landscapes.

+* Independence Pass (Colorado) - 32 miles from Twin Lakes up 12,095 ft. for posh Aspen.
+At 10,152 ft. is Leadville, the US’s highest incorporated city.
+* Pikes Peak Highway (Colorado Springs, Colorado) - 19 miles from Cascade to Pikes Peak on 156 turns for an elevation gain of 2.049 meters with 6.70% average gradient.
+All to sing “America the Beautiful” because Katherine Lee wrote it there while soaking up the views of the valley.
+Or take the Pikes Peak Cog Railway to get up to the summit.

+* Columbia River Scenic Byway (Oregon) - 75 miles along the Columbia River Gorge from Troutdale to The Dalles, through the Cascade range into the Pacific Ocean just west of Astoria.
+Visit Multnomah Falls.
+* Red Rock Scenic Byway 179 (Sedona, AZ) - 7.5 miles between Interstate 17 (I-17) and State Route 89A many describe as a spiritual experience due to the energy of striking red rock formations associated with feelings of peace, introspection, and other-wordly connection.
+Experience vortexes?

+* Great River Road follows the Mississippi River for 2,340 miles through ten states, from Minnesota through Iowa to New Orleans, Louisiana - from the rolling hills of the Upper Midwest to the lush bayous of the Deep South and its plantation homes.
+Visit Mark Twain's Boyhood Home in Hannibal, Missouri.
+* Overseas Highway 42 (Florida) - 113 miles include 17 miles on open water bridges to Key West, the lowest point in the continental US.

+* <a href="#Route66">Route 66</a> from Chicago, Illinois to Santa Monica, California
+* Pacific Coast Highway (California Route 1) - 1,500 miles from Washington/Oregon to Los Angeles with the Pacific Ocean out your window.
+As seen in movies: Malibu, Hearst Castle, Big Sur, Bixby Creek Bridge.
+* Avenue of the Giants (Northern California) - 31 miles on US 101 near Phillipsville (north of Garberville) to Pepperwood (south of Fortuna) through the Humboldt Redwood State Park, home to the largest remaining old-growth redwood forest in the world with more than 17,000 acres of ancient coast redwood and Douglas-fir trees.

+* Dalton Highway (Alaska) - 415 miles from Fairbanks to Deadhorse, crossing the Arctic Circle.
+Visit in September for the tundra’s fall-foliage.
+Fill up at Coldfoot.
+* Richardson Highway (Alaska) - 366 miles from Valdez to Fairbanks (gateway to the North Pole) to see Chugach Mountains, Prince William Sound, the snowy mountain pass known as Thompson Pass, he Copper River, and many small towns where you can fish for salmon and hike in boreal forests.

+* Road to Hana (Maui, Hawaii) - 45 miles between Kahului and Hana has 617 hairpin curves and 56 one-lane bridges.
+But there are roadside food stands along panoramic Pacific Ocean views, bamboo jungle and Norfolk pines, sacred waterfalls and swimming holes, lava tubes, tropical flowers.

 ## Refueling and ReCharging

 The number of <a target="_blank" href="https://www.tesla.com/supercharger">Tesla Supercharger locations</a> jumped to <a target="_blank" href="https://en.wikipedia.org/wiki/Tesla_Supercharger">2,966 in Q2 2021 from 1,587 at Q1 2019:<br />